WrkX/MacAppsDirectorsCut/README.md

 # System & Menubar

 * [Barbee](https://apps.apple.com/de/app/barbee-hide-menu-bar-items/id1548711022?l=en-GB&mt=12) (*Paid*): My current menu bar app.
 Puts all menu bar items in an extra bar to not have it as crowded.
 I have used [iBar](https://apps.apple.com/de/app/ibar-pro-menubar-control-tool/id6737150304?l=en-GB&mt=12)(*Paid*) before, but refunded it because it had some really weird glitches and was 9,99€.
 Barbee is the best menu bar item manager I have found so far and costs only 3,99€.
-Alternatively there is of course [Ice](https://github.com/jordanbaird/Ice) (**Free, open source**) and I am still working on my fork that fixes **my** problems with it (new items getting moved in the extra bar by default instead of appearing in the menu bar by default, the weird right click menu on the menu bar, few other things), but right now I love Barbee and it works perfectly with basically zero resource impact on the pc at all.
+Alternatively there is of course [Ice](https://github.com/jordanbaird/Ice) (**Free, open source**), but right now I love Barbee and it works perfectly with basically zero resource impact on the pc at all.
 Ice uses more resources (still, not much).
 There is also [Bartender](https://www.youtube.com/watch?v=VM3uXu1Dq4c) (*Paid*) which was bought by the same [trash company](https://www.reddit.com/r/MacOS/comments/1dagrbp/the_last_app_bartenders_new_owners_applause_group/) that bough Strongbox.
 * [Dropclock](https://github.com/WrkX/Dropclock) (**Free, open source**, self promotion): My own App, a [Gestimer](https://apps.apple.com/de/app/gestimer-2/id6447125648?l=en-GB&mt=12) (*Paid*) alternative to create timers/reminders from the menubar.
 Simply drag and drop from the menu bar item to create a new timer/reminder.
 * [Lunar](https://lunar.fyi/) (**Freemium, open source**): App to change display stuff.
 I love it for the sub zero dimming so I can use it better while in bed.
 I have used [Better Display](https://github.com/waydabber/BetterDisplay) (**Freemium, open source**) before, but somehow when enableing HiDpi mode here my display randomly turned off and I had to disconnect it to get it working again.
 I guess thats a monitor problem, can recommend both.
 * [SaneSideButtons](https://github.com/thealpa/SaneSideButtons) (**Free, Open Source**): Forked version of abandoned SensibleSideButtons.
 Used to make the side buttons of the mouse work.